Deputy Country Director - Programs

 - Experience of solving complex issues collegially, defining a clear way forward, and utilizing best practices in management to ensure shared success;

 - Outstanding analytical and strategic thinking skills, with a focus on results and impact;

 - Excellent oral and written English skills required, proficiency in Arabic preferred.

 The successful candidate is an opinionated, fast thinking, experienced leader.
-They have a thorough understanding of what is takes to deliver impactful programs in challenging environments.
-They are an excellent communicator who can inspire broad and diverse teams towards achieving a shared goal and drive a fast-paced and adaptive program.
-They are able to create a stimulating working environment encouraging innovation and accountability.
-They are a confident representative in public settings, able to speak up when needed to defend Mercy Corps’ positions and influence key stakeholders internally and externally to further and expand MC Afghanistan’s goals in the response.
-They are able to work effectively with an ethnically diverse team in a sensitive environment and prioritize team-building and capacity-building of national staff.
-They have excellent information management skills, is a strategic thinker.
+S/he has a thorough understanding of what is takes to deliver impactful programs in challenging environments.
+S/he is an excellent communicator who can inspire broad and diverse teams towards achieving a shared goal and drive a fast-paced and adaptive program.
+S/he is able to create a stimulating working environment encouraging innovation and accountability.
+S/he is a confident representative in public settings, able to speak up when needed to defend Mercy Corps’ positions and influence key stakeholders internally and externally to further and expand MC Afghanistan’s goals in the response.
+S/he is able to work effectively with an ethnically diverse team in a sensitive environment and prioritize team-building and capacity-building of national staff.
+S/he has excellent information management skills, is a strategic thinker.
 S/he has an outstanding ability to design, implement and manage innovative programs that respond to current needs and reinforce the future program structure of Mercy Corps in Afghanistan.